Dermacentor andersoni: Life cycle

 Dermacentor andersoni is a three-host tick with larval, nymphal, and adult life stages.
 During each life stage, the tick takes a single blood meal from a mammalian host.
 The duration of the lifecycle varies between 1 and 3 years and is influenced by factors such as temperature, humidity, and host availability.
 From the beginning of May through June, ticks' eggs are deposited on moist vegetation after the engorged female ticks drop off their hosts.
 The female lays about 2500–4000 eggs over 10–33 days.
 Larval ticks hatch in early summer and begin questing for small mammalian hosts, seeking the stimuli of carbon dioxide, light, temperature, and humidity.
-A larva may cling to a passing host with the first pair of legs, climb upwards, and then attach with its gnathostome to the neck or shoulder region.
+A larva may cling to a passing host with the first pair of legs, climb upwards, and then attach with its gnathosoma to the neck or shoulder region.
 They feed about 2–6 days.
 After becoming engorged, larvae drop off the host, and molt into nymphs.
 Nymphs remain dormant for extended periods of time unless stimulated by presence of a host.
 Nymph feeding behavior is like that of larvae.
 Nymphs and larvae do not feed on humans, but adults do.
 If they find a host and attach, the adult females feed continuously throughout that time, around 5–15 days.
 Males, though, feed for a shorter period and copulate with several, partially fed females that are still on the host.
 Females drop off the host when fully engorged and seek an area to oviposit.
 Both sexes die shortly after reproducing.